couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 By default, cbbackup makes full or level 0 backups.
 A full backup contains all the mutations and design docs/views in the cluster for all buckets or a specific bucket up to the moment when snapshots are taken.

-Contrast to full backups, an incremental backup is to back up only those mutations that have changed since a previous backup.
-No design docs or views will be backed up for level N incremental backups.
+Contrast to full backups, an incremental backup is to back up only those mutations that have changed since a previous either full backup or incremental backups.

 Multilevel incremental Backups
 ------------------------------